Early life and career of Abraham Lincoln: Indiana years (1816–1830)

 Lincoln spent 14 of his formative years, or roughly one-quarter of his life, from the age of 7 to 21 in Indiana.
 In December 1816, Thomas and Nancy Lincoln, their 9-year-old daughter, Sarah, and 7-year-old Abraham moved to Indiana.
 They settled on land in an "unbroken forest" in Hurricane Township, Perry County, Indiana.
-The Lincoln property lay on land ceded to the United States government as part of treaties with the Piankeshaw and Delaware people in 1804.
+The Lincoln property lay on land ceded to the United States government as part of treaties with the Piankeshaw, Shawnee and Delaware people in 1804.
 In 1818 the Indiana General Assembly created Spencer County, Indiana, from portions of Warrick and Perry counties, which included the Lincoln farm.

 The move to Indiana had been planned for at least several months.
 Thomas visited Indiana Territory in mid-1816 to select a site and mark his claim, then returned to Kentucky and brought his family to Indiana sometime between November 11 and December 20, 1816, about the same time that Indiana became a state.
 However, Thomas Lincoln did not begin the formal process to purchase 160 acres of land until October 15, 1817, when he filed a claim at the land office in Vincennes, Indiana, for property identified as "the southwest quarter of Section 32, Township 4 South, Range 5 West".

 More recent scholarship on Thomas Lincoln has revised previous characterizations of him as a "shiftless drifter".
 Documentary evidence suggests he was a typical pioneer farmer of his time.
-The move to Indiana established his family in a state that prohibited slavery, and they lived in an area that yielded timber to construct a cabin, adequate soil to grow crops that fed the family and water access to markets along the Ohio River.
-Thomas owned horses and livestock, paid taxes, acquired farmland, served the county when necessary and maintained his standing in the local Baptist church.
+The move to Indiana established his family in a state that prohibited slavery, and they lived in an area that yielded timber to construct a cabin, adequate soil to grow crops that fed the family, and water access to markets along the Ohio River.
+Thomas owned horses and livestock, paid taxes, acquired farmland, served the county when necessary, and maintained his standing in the local Baptist church.
 Despite some financial challenges, which involved relinquishing some acreage to pay for debts or to purchase other land, he obtained clear title to 80 acres of land in Spencer County, on June 5, 1827.
 By 1830, before the family moved to Illinois, Thomas had acquired twenty acres of land adjacent to his property.